shambhavi-20/sp24-cse110-lab4/expose/javascript/part2.md

                3
                2

-   As setTimeout() is asynchronous, which means that the timer would not pause execution of other functions.
-In the question, there are two setTimeouts, the second one of printed/executed right after the current synchronous code finishes running because the delay was 0 seconds.
+   As setTimeout() is asynchronous, which means that the timer would not pause execution of other functions. console.log(1) is run immediately after which 1 is printed on the console.
+There are two setTimeouts.
+The first one is added to the event queue and is printed after 1000 milliseconds which causes 2 to be printed out 1 second later than the other three prints.
+This does not stop the program from moving forward.
+The second one of printed/executed right after the current synchronous code finishes running.
+It is printed after the current synchronous code finishes, even though there is a delay of 0 seconds.
 So, 3 is printed right after 4 is printed.
-However, the first one is added to the queue after 1000 milliseconds which causes it to be printed out 1 second later than the other three prints.